darryncampbell/App-Actions-Demo/README.md

 The limitation of not being able to test with the real Google Assistant is even more evident for custom Intents because you want to test the effectiveness of the model Google created from your specified `queryPackages`, but to do that you need to install the (reviewed) app from the app store.
 Also, the Android Studio plugin appears to test the `<capability/>`, not the `<shortcut/>` from your `shortcuts.xml` file.

-Google also provides the user with the requirement to manually enable your voice shortcut.
+Google also requires the user manually enable your voice shortcut.
 You can suggest these shortcuts to your users using the [In-App Promo SDK](https://developers.google.com/assistant/app/in-app-promo-sdk) but it would require manual intervention from the user to enable your shortcut.

 The dialog shown to the user looks similar to what is shown below: